 Use cases

-This section explains Hydrus’s design and a use case for the same.
-For the demonstration, the server has the Subsystems and Spacecraft vocabularies.
+This section breaks down Hydrus’s design and shows you a real-world example.
+For this demo, the server uses the Subsystems and Spacecraft vocabularies.

 Here is an example of a system used to serve data using the components of Hydrus:

-• Middleware passes these instances and the underlying query to the client.
+.
+It then maps these to the Hydra instances and properties chilling on the server. - The Middleware passes these instances and the original query to the client.

-• Client models a request and uses the API endpoints to extract the given information from the server.
+- The Client then crafts a request and uses the API endpoints to grab the info from the server.

 Features and Requirements